 Use the content writing tips in this post to avoid keyword stuffing and improve your SEO strategy in the right ways.

-For even more help, sign up for a free 7-day trial of Alexa’s Advanced Plan.
-It includes the Alexa tools mentioned in this post and multiple other in-depth keyword research and SEO optimization tools that will help you get the data and insights you need to top your competitors on SERPs.
+For even more help, sign up for a free trial of Alexa’s Advanced Plan.
+It includes the Alexa tools mentioned in this post and multiple other in-depth SEO optimization and keyword research tools that will help you get the data and insights you need to top your competitors on SERPs.

 Get expert marketing insights delivered

 Receive new SEO, content marketing, and competitive analysis tips straight to your inbox.